 - You will need letters of reference to apply for scholarships and bursaries.
 Teachers can be good references as well as any coaches or community organizations where you have volunteered.
 It is good to complete the following letter of reference request form first so the person writing the letter has complete information on you: Letter of Reference Request Form: Cowichan Secondary School Letter of Reference Request

-- You will also need to write an autobiographical essay.
+- You will also need to write cover letter.
 Donors read these as their introduction to you as a person.
-Take great care in composing yours as they are often the key to successful scholarship applications..
+Take great care in composing yours as they are often the key to successful scholarship applications.

 Student Transcript Service:

 The following is an excellent resource for post secondary planning with BC colleges and Universities: https://www.educationplannerbc.ca/institution/map